home-assistant/home-assistant.io/source/_integrations/fronius.markdown

 ## Note

 Fronius often provides firmware updates for the datamanager interfaces and the devices in their system, it's recommended to check and apply them regurarly.
+This integration relies on functionality present in rather recent firmware.